JosiahBLB/kickstart-modular.nvim/README.md

 ```

 ### Tmux
-Terminals inside terminals with persistant sessions and custom layouts multi window multi pane
+Terminals inside terminals with persistant sessions and custom layouts, multi window, multi pane.

 ```bash
 brew install tmux
 ```

-One of the plugins in this repo requires you to add the following to your ~/.config/tmux/tmux.config file
+One of the plugins in this repo requires you to add the following to your ~/.config/tmux/tmux.config file:

 ```bash
 # Smart pane switching with awareness of Vim splits.